SatoryKono/ChEMBL_data_acquisition/README_EN.md

 The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--final-out`, and `--limit`.
 The compatibility aliases `--output`/`--out` are still recognised but now emit deprecation warnings.
 Using `--limit 0` short-circuits processing before any network or filesystem access, which is useful for smoke-testing configuration overrides.
-The target pipeline already exposes `--raw-out`, `--final-out`, `--raw-format`, and `--id-cols`; the remaining commands will pick up the staged switches as the shared parser is extended.
+The target pipeline already exposes `--raw-out`, `--final-out`, `--raw-format`, `--id-cols`, `--no-reindex-raw`, and the `--normalize-at-export` / `--no-normalize-at-export` pair; the remaining commands will pick up the staged switches as the shared parser is extended.
 After installing the project with `pip install .`, the same pipelines can be started via the console scripts listed in the [Quick Start](#quick-start) table—for example, `get-activity-data --help` is equivalent to `python -m scripts.get_activity_data --help`.
 Both forms accept identical arguments, so feel free to swap between them depending on your environment.

 Within the target pipeline the staged export surfaces separate destinations for raw payloads and cleaned tables.
-Use `--raw-out` to persist the unprocessed API response, optionally changing the `--raw-format` between `csv` (default) and `parquet`, and `--final-out` to override the normalised export while keeping the metadata sidecars.
+Use `--raw-out` to persist the unprocessed API response, optionally changing the `--raw-format` between `csv` (default) and `parquet`, `--no-reindex-raw` when you need to keep the API column order, and `--final-out` to override the normalised export while keeping the metadata sidecars.
+Normalisation is enabled by default (`--normalize-at-export`); pass `--no-normalize-at-export` if the final artefact must mirror the raw payload, in which case the pipeline writes the snapshot to
+`--raw-out` and copies it to `--final-out`.
 The legacy `--output`/`--out` aliases act as compatibility shims for now but emit a warning on each invocation.
 Multi-identifier payloads accept multiple columns via `--id-cols`, allowing you to keep composite keys in the raw snapshot before the cleanup step runs.

 ### `scripts/get_document_data.py`